Category: WATCH / LISTEN /

 WATCH: Socialist Register 2026

-Join us 5/28 for the first-ever in-person launch of the Socialist Register in New York City, at The People’s Forum!
-This is your chance to come meet, in person, our new editor, Arun Kundnani, alongside the relatively new coeditor of the Socialist Register, Steve Maher (alongside Greg Albo), and three contributors to this year’s volume: Ibrahim Shikaki, Costas Lapavitsas, and Paul Heideman.
+This was the first live launch of the Socialist Register in New York City, with our brand new editor, Arun Kundnani, alongside the (relatively new) coeditor of the Socialist Register, Steve Maher, joined by three contributors to this year’s volume: Ibrahim Shikaki, Costas Lapavitsas, and Paul Heideman.
+Together they considered these and other questions:

 In the public eye: Contributors to “A Land With A People”